-The normal time of RBC senescent death in adults is approximately 110 to 120 days.
-Hemolysis is usually defined as a shortened survival of circulating RBCs to a value of less than 100 days.
+The normal time of RBC senescent (age-related) death in adults is approximately 110 to 120 days.
+Hemolysis can therefore be arbitrarily defined as a shortening in the survival of circulating RBCs to a value of less than 100 days.

 MECHANISMS OF RBC DESTRUCTION

-In normal subjects, red blood cells (RBCs) are destroyed by two different mechanisms, one related to increasing RBC age (senescence) and the other to a random process which destroys intact RBCs, or portions of an intact RBC (eg, vesicles) independent of their age (random hemolysis).
+In normal subjects, RBCs are destroyed by two different mechanisms, one related to increasing RBC age (senescence) and the other to a random process that destroys intact RBCs, or portions of an intact RBC (eg, vesicles) independent of their age (random hemolysis).
 These two processes may not be fully independent of one another .

 Senescence — Virtually all RBCs in normal subjects die of processes associated with "wear and tear" associated with prolonged circulation within the intravascular space.
 These processes include, but are not limited to :

 - ALLISON AC.
 Turnovers of erythrocytes and plasma proteins in mammals.
 Nature 1960; 188:37.